snnsnn/Better-Rust-Documentation/README.md

 ## Important:

-Please use https://userstyles.org to install and update theme.
-I am keeping this repository for back up.
+Please use above links to install and update themes.
+I am keeping this repository for back up purpose.

+Also don't forget to update theme from time to time.
+It is newly released, might need some bug fixes and flow errors.

 ## Screenshots